FarmBot-Docs/farmbot-software/v11/The-FarmBot-Web-App/controls/move.md

 ![ba9682a-Screen_Shot_2020-08-24_at_10.45.21_AM.png](_images/Screen_Shot_2020-08-24_at_10.45.21_AM.png)

 # Motor position plot
-To view a graph of motor positions over time, toggle <span class="fb-peripheral-on">ON</span> the motor position plot in the <i class='fa fa-gear'></i> menu of the panel.
+To view a graph of motor positions over time, toggle <span class="fb-peripheral-on">ON</span> the motor position plot in the (cog) menu of the panel.

 ![Screen Shot 2020-06-30 at 11.53.25 AM.png](_images/Screen_Shot_2020-06-30_at_11.53.25_AM.png)